 3) Data Collection Process: In FY20 APH moved to a new contract management system, PartnerGrants.
 Social service agencies providing homeless services who have contracted measures to move people into housing report performance in this system quarterly.
 Reports are compiled to obtain a yearly total.
 This total is compiled with an annual report provided by DACC for intensive case management clients for the same period.
 Dated content was determined through records review of APH records from a decommissioned system for fiscal years 2017, 2018, and part of 2019.

-4) Measure Target Calculation: APH will continue to monitor Measure Target for appropriateness for FY2022.
-Target originally set based on a similar APH only related measure and average goals across past four fiscal years.
+4) Measure Target Calculation: APH will continue to monitor Measure Target for appropriateness for FY2023.
+Target originally set based on a similar APH only related measure and average goals across past five fiscal years.

 5) Frequency Measure is Reported: Annually (Fiscal Year)